TanHonN/tanhonn/README.md

 ## Hi there 👋
+I'm a postgraduate from the School of Software at South China University of Technology in China.
+I'm interested in software design, backend technology and frontend technology.
+I'm conducting research in the field of software architecture smell.
+I'm familiar with Java, TypeScript, Spring, Vue.
 <!--
 **TanHonN/tanhonn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.